00-joe-js/battle-line/README.md

 React is front-end framework, other front-end tooling choices pending.

-This will be a CLIENT-only application, no server.
-I'm hoping that WebRTC works out for 2 people to find each other and make direct signals to eachother _without an intermediate server_.
-Will be interesting and fun to figure out how to keep game state valid and prevent cheating in this scenario.
+This will be a client-only application, with a Firebase data store to store and broadcast game state.